acmdas/das_fieldstones/appearances.md

 # XXV<br/>THE MYSTERY OF THE KINGDOM

 It was pointed out in Chapter XXIII that the attainment by humanity of a new moral standpoint may mean doing violence to moral judgments.
+Some violence is inevitable when men are called on, in any sphere, not to *correct* their previous ideas by removing some error, but actually to move forward to a new plane that includes, rather than replaces, the old.
+In the moral sphere, what was until now simply ‘good’, is seen for the first time no longer as an absolute, but also as the enemy of a better—and yet it has still also to be grasped as good.